lukaCodes99/JavaRentProject/README.md

 # JavaRentProject
 My first app that I made start to finish all on my own.
 It uses Java and JavaFX.
+It is located in the master branch!
 Check README for more info!
 As the author of this Java and H2-based Rent-a-Car application, I am pleased to present a software solution for managing vehicle rentals.
 This app includes many features to help users manage their rental business with ease.
 For a full demonstration of the app's functionality, interested parties can contact the author for a database export.
 The app is far from perfect, but I am proud as it is my very first comprehensive app.